Fohdeesha/lab-docu/docs/icx6xxx-adv.md

 Now we have to generate our key pair with [puttygen](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) on windows or ```ssh-keygen -t rsa``` on linux.
 The default settings of RSA @ 2048 bits works without issue.
 Generate the pair and save out both the public and private key.
 >The ICX6xxx series do *not* support 4096 bit keys - when using `ssh-keygen` or `puttygen` etc, you must create 2048 bit keys.

-For the Brocade to accept your public key file it should start with:
+For the switch to accept your public key file it should start with:
 ```
 ---- BEGIN SSH2 PUBLIC KEY ----
 ```